Rook's graph: Perfection

 A rook's graph can also be viewed as the line graph of a complete bipartite graph K_{n,m} — that is, it has one vertex for each edge of K_{n,m}, and two vertices of the rook's graph are adjacent if and only if the corresponding edges of the complete bipartite graph share a common endpoint.
 In this view, an edge in the complete bipartite graph from the ith vertex on one side of the bipartition to the jth vertex on the other side corresponds to a chessboard square with coordinates (i, j).

 Any bipartite graph is a subgraph of a complete bipartite graph, and correspondingly any line graph of a bipartite graph is an induced subgraph of a rook's graph.
 The line graphs of bipartite graphs are perfect: in them, and in any of their induced subgraphs, the number of colors needed in any vertex coloring is the same as the number of vertices in the largest complete subgraph.
 Line graphs of bipartite graphs form an important family of perfect graphs: they are one of a small number of families used by Chudnovsky, Robertson, Seymour & Thomas (2006) to characterize the perfect graphs and to show that every graph with no odd hole and no odd antihole is perfect.
 In particular, rook's graphs are themselves perfect.

 Because a rook's graph is perfect, the number of colors needed in any coloring of the graph is just the size of its largest clique.
 The cliques of a rook's graph are the subsets of a single row or a single column, and the largest of these have size max(m, n), so this is also the chromatic number of the graph.
 An n-coloring of an n × n rook's graph may be interpreted as a Latin square: it describes a way of filling the rows and columns of an n × n grid with n different values in such a way that the same value does not appear twice in any row or column.
+In the same way, a coloring of a rectangular rook's graph corresponds to a Latin rectangle.
 Although finding an optimal coloring of a rook's graph is straightforward, it is NP-complete to determine whether a partial coloring can be extended to a coloring of the whole graph (this problem is called precoloring extension).
 Equivalently, it is NP-complete to determine whether a partial Latin square can be completed to a full Latin square.